 Dr. H. Paul Thompson, Jr. received his doctorate in American history from Emory University and a Certificate in Nonprofit Management from Duke University.
 He is a diversity fellow of The Riley Institute at Furman University and an alum of Leadership Greenville class 44.
 Prior to teaching at NGU, Thompson had a 13-year career as a public school teacher and taught history at Lander University.
 His teaching and research interests include the 19th-century temperance movement, African American history, and the history of Christianity in America.

 He is also the 2015 NGU recipient of the Excellence in Teaching Award, given by the South Carolina Independent Colleges & Universities.
-He is author of A Most Stirring and Significant Episode: Religion and the Rise and Fall of Prohibition in Black Atlanta, 1865-1887 and articles in various encyclopedias.
+He is the author of A Most Stirring and Significant Episode: Religion and the Rise and Fall of Prohibition in Black Atlanta, 1865-1887, and articles in various encyclopedias.
 Thompson also considers himself a foodie and enjoys eating at fine restaurants and traveling in his spare time.

 NGU Online Faculty

 James Overstreet, DBA

 Dr. Overstreet serves as Course Developer and Instructor in the NGU Online Business and Leadership program.
 He earned his BA from the University of Florida, and his MBA and Doctorate from Florida State University.
 He remains a Gator.
 Dr. Overstreet has served as a tenured professor at the University of South Carolina in Columbia, SC and at Appalachian State University in Boone, NC.
 He has delivered workshops throughout the US.
 He has over 20 years of business experience with the last thirteen years as a company executive.
 Dr. Overstreet brings a wealth of real world and academic experience to the online classroom.